Robotistan-Workspace/tinylab-mblock-extension-documentation/doc/Utils/README.md

 ## Block : write __ to digital pin __

-Reads the value from a specified digital pin, you can select either "HIGH" or "LOW".
+You can write  "HIGH" or "LOW" to  the digital pin which you select.

 ![write to digital pin blocks image](../../_assets/write_to_digital.PNG)